pratimugale/cpruss/examples/example2-rpmsg/README.md

 Code Repository: http://git.ti.com/pru-software-support-package/pru-software-support-package/trees/master<br>
 Also explained on: http://processors.wiki.ti.com/index.php/PRU_Training:_Hands-on_Labs (But using CCS - Code Composer Studio)<br>

-To run the starter RPMsg example, follow the following steps:<br>

-Few points:
+Few Points:
 * My Kernel: 4.14.71-ti-r80 (use `$ uname -r` to find out kernel version)
 * Debian Version: BeagleBoard.org Debian Image 2018-10-07 (use `$ cat /etc/issue` to find)

+To run the starter RPMsg example, follow the following steps:<br>

 1. Clone the repo from TI's website: http://git.ti.com/pru-software-support-package/pru-software-support-package/trees/master

 2. `$ cd pru-software-support-package/labs/lab_5/solution/am335x/PRU_RPMsg_Echo_Interrupt1`.

 3. Set the PRU_CGT variable `$ export PRU_CGT = /usr/share/ti/cgt-pru`

 4. Run `make` and `sudo copy` the generated .out file to `/lib/firmware/am335x-pru1-fw`.
 We will be using the 2nd PRU in this example.(Would have used `am335x-pru0-fw` for 1st PRU).

 5. Make sure that the RPMsg Modules are loaded into the kernel i.e.: <br>
    * `$ sudo modprobe pru_rproc`
    * `$ sudo modprobe rpmsg_pru`